State of Grace1

 It’s mostly about sacred play.
 Its alchemy might come from how no one remembers their first year of life, nor do we really know what babies are thinking.
 Perhaps this game will help players to communicate with their inner baby-self when it throws a tantrum and mentally shouts “NO NO NO!” or “I DON’T WANNA!!!!”.

 Dirty Laundry: My first game about shadow work that I felt really succeeded at being fun to play.
 It’s intended to help players to see difficult people in their lives in a new way, or at least to understand them a little better.
 Players each portray a different archetype of “that relative no one in the family really likes”, such as the nosy aunt, the vaguely racist uncle, the corporate stooge, or the smelly stoner hippie.
-Then it’s time for holiday dinner, which wouldn’t be complete without bickering, arguments, accusations, and outright shouting.
+Then it’s time for a holiday dinner, which wouldn’t be complete without bickering, arguments, accusations, and outright shouting.
 This game’s alchemy depends upon players having sufficient trust and/or sense of adventure to be willing to commit fully to being awful to each other in-character for an hour or two.
 Because it can be very intense, debrief and de-role exercises afterwards are strongly recommended for most players.
 Written for Golden Cobra Challenge 2017.

 Masks: A game that I think of as a solid attempt at facilitating shadow work for players, but maybe a little heavy-handed in retrospect.
 The players choose a fictional universe they’re all familiar with, and then portray characters from that universe in a psychological support group.
-This game’s alchemy relies on many players’ increased comfort level talking about their own trauma when they have a good alibi – in other words, a character to provide some shielding for their ego.
+This game’s alchemy relies on many players’ increased comfort level talking about their own struggles when they have a good alibi – in other words, a character to provide some shielding for their ego.
 Or as Oscar Wilde once put it, “Man is least himself when he talks in his own person.
 Give him a mask, and he’ll tell you the truth.”
 Written for Golden Cobra Challenge 2016.

 Better Me: The Game of Growth is a totally new approach to relationships and personal development.
 It challenges people to take action to improve themselves and their life, and strengthens relationships by helping people understand each other in a deeper and more meaningful way.